reluviari/todocartoes-challenge/README.md

 ```

-If an invalid page number is entered, a "meta" is returned with information on the number of pages available and the total number of objects:
+If an invalid page number is entered, a "meta" is returned with information of pagination with the number of pages available and the total number of objects:

 [https://todocartoes-danilo-challenge.herokuapp.com/api/v1/products?page=88](https://todocartoes-danilo-challenge.herokuapp.com/api/v1/products?page=88)